asravankumar/END2.0/session_2/Readme.md

  - wi = wi - learning_rate * d(E_t)/dwi
  - dE_t/dwi is a partial derivate of Total error w.r.t the weight wi.
 Hence, multiple iterations have to be performed on the network for the weights to be updated to reach minimal error.

-Backpropagation calculates the gradients of errors with respect to different weights/parameters of the network.
+Backpropagation calculates the gradients of errors with respect to different weights/parameters of the network used to obtain optimal weights of the network.

 Let's start with updating w5.
 We need to compute dE_t/dw5.
 Based on the chain rule, if x effects y, y effects z.
 Then d(z)/d(x) = d(z)/d(y) * d(y)/d(x)

 ```
 dE_t/dw5 = d(E1 + E2)/dw5
 dE_t/dw5 = dE1/dw5 (as E2 is not dependent on w5)